 These sanctuaries are at Saturna and Pender Islands and Swiftsure bank, the most critical feeding areas for killer whales.
 Only emergency vessels and vessels for indigenous food and ceremonial and social fisheries will be allowed in these areas.

 Canada has also introduced new distances that vessels must stay back from the Southern Residents at 437 yards.
 An introduction of a slower speed of 7 knots has been submitted for all smaller vessels within one kilometer of killer whales.

 As well as the Southern Residents, there are also transient killer whales.
 Whereas the three pods of Southern Residents can be seen in the area at certain times of the year, transient killer whales can be seen for one day or several times before disappearing into other waters.

 Transient killer whales are generally in the area to feed.
-An increase in the population of sea lions and seals brings them to the Salish Sea.
-They have also been seen attacking porpoises in the area and are known to attack gray whales.
+An increase in sea lions and seals brings them to the Salish Sea.
+They have also been seen attacking porpoises and are known to attack gray whales.